01 of 10

 Preventive Shrub Care: Winter Protection With a Shelter

 Most deciduous flowering bushes, unlike evergreens, provide no visual interest in winter, but their promise of spring blooming gets us through many a dreary winter day.
-There's some preventive shrub care to provide for your flowering bushes to return the favor -- some simple winter protection.
+There's some preventive shrub care to provide for your flowering bushes to return the favor.

 - Four vertical poles at about 8 feet in length